 13.4.3. if no direct debit is in place, or BACs arrangement agreed, by the end of the second month of service, we reserve the right to add an administration charge of £5.00 per month until such time as a valid direct debit is in place or BACS payment has been agreed.

 13.5.
 If you fail to pay the Charges in accordance with these Terms, the following procedure will apply:

 13.5.1.
 We may suspend your Services at any time; and

 13.5.2.
-We will send you email reminders for up to 45 days after the Purchase Date inviting you to make payment as soon as possible.
-If payment is not made within 45 days of the Purchase Date, your Bellcom Communications account will be deleted and will be incapable of reactivation.
+We will send you email reminders for up to 15 days after the Invoice Date inviting you to make payment as soon as possible.
+If payment is not made within 30 days of the Invoice Date, your Bellcom Communications account will be suspended.
+If your account is not bought up to date within a further 15 days your account will be deleted and will be incapable of reactivation.

 13.6.
 All Charges remain payable where we suspend the Services in accordance with clause 13.5.
 If your Services have been suspended, they will not be usable until payment is made and the Services have been reactivated.